No Aber Card, no access

 - We will make sure that Library printers are filled with paper before Information Services staff leave each day.
 Printers/copiers that run out of paper or have a printer jam, will not be able to be fixed during self-service hours.

-If you are still experiencing problems having followed these steps, please contact a member of Information Services staff during staffed service hours.
+If you are still experiencing problems having followed these steps, please contact a member of Information Services staff.

 - Please be considerate to other users and make sure that your working area is clear and tidy when you use the Library.
 Make sure you do not leave any personal possessions in the Library when you leave the building as we accept no responsibility for items left unattended.